Philosophy with Psychology (BA)

-In this module you will learn about the structure and function of the nervous system, how we detect and respond to stimulation and how behaviour changes with experience.
-After exploring memory, language, emotion and goal-directed action, you will study contemporary and historical approaches to psychological disorders.
+In this module you'll learn about the structure and function of the nervous system, how we detect and respond to stimulation and how behaviour changes with experience.
+After exploring memory, language, emotion and goal-directed action, you'll study contemporary and historical approaches to psychological disorders.
 This will give you a critical appreciation of psychology as a science.

 Psychology in Context

 This module introduces you to the history of psychology and core topics in social, developmental and cognitive psychology.
-You will be able to discuss some of the classic studies, critically appreciate the main concepts and take a historical perspective on psychology as a science.
+You'll be able to discuss some of the classic studies, critically appreciate the main concepts and take a historical perspective on psychology as a science.

 30 CATS options

 Language and Cognition

 In this module, you'll investigate cognitive processes that underlie language, decision making and problem solving, in the context of investigating the evolution, biological mechanisms, and cognitive processes of language and communication.
 You'll master key findings and methods in psycholinguistics and cognitive science, and be able to critically evaluate theories of language and cognition.

 You will discover the metaphysical and epistemological ideas of great Empiricist philosophers Locke, Berkeley and Hume on substance, qualities, ideas, causation and perception.
 You will then explore Kant's ideas, including metaphysics, space, self-awareness, causation, scepticism and freedom.
 You will develop skills in critical engagement, articulating your own views of the relative strengths and weaknesses of these arguments and interpreting key philosophical ideas.